triadphp/triad/readme.md

            ->get();
 ```

-Requests to remote application running on remote http server are done using `\Triad\RemoteApplication` as
+Calls to remote application running on remote http server are done using `\Triad\RemoteApplication` as
 ```php
 $remoteServer = \Triad\RemoteApplication::factory(array(
    "url" => "http://server02",